smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 This machine has a 32-bit processor and 2GB of RAM.
 It requires the i386 installer image.
-I used the FreeBSD-11.0-RELEASE-i386-disc1.iso to create a CD and installed from there.
+I used FreeBSD-11.0-RELEASE-i386-disc1.iso to create a CD and installed from that.

-You'll need a wired network connection to complete the installation, so attach to an ethernet network before performing the installation.
+I needed a wired network connection to complete the installation, so I attached to an ethernet network before performing the installation.

 In the "Distribution Select" dialog, I added "src" to the already selected "ports" option.
-The primary reason for this was so that I could build the WiFi card firmware, which requires these file.
+The primary reason for this was so that I could later build the WiFi card firmware, which requires these file.

-In the "Partitioning" dialog, I tried both "Auto (UFS)" and "Auto (ZFS)" and took the defaults for each.
+In the "Partitioning" dialog, I selected "Auto (ZFS)" and took the defaults.
-I am now using ZFS, but either will work.
+"Auto (UFS)" will also work.

 I selected "sshd," "ntpd", "powerd", and "dumpdev" at the "System Configuration" dialog.

+I ended up with a 2 GB swap file, which is fine.

 ## Desktop Environment